AA/PPS 08.01.10 - STAR One Space Management For Faculty and Staff

 Requestors must submit requests for renovation of existing space through the appropriate channels.

-The CRO will submit the request to the AVPFSSP who will secure approval from the Provost to obtain a cost estimate.
-Once the Provost has endorsed the request, the AVPFSSP will forward the request to the Assistant Director of Facilities Planning, Design and Construction to develop a cost estimate for renovation of existing space.
+The CRO will submit the request to the AVPFSSP who will secure approval from the provost and VPAA to obtain a cost estimate.
+Once the provost and VPAA has endorsed the request, the AVPFSSP will forward the request to the assistant director of Facilities Planning, Design and Construction to develop a cost estimate for renovation of existing space.

-Once the cost estimate is prepared, the Assistant Director of Facilities Planning, Design and Construction will provide it to the AVPFSSP.
-It will then be reviewed by the Facilities Committee and forwarded for the proper approvals (e.g., President must approve if over $25,000).
-Once all approvals are received the project may proceed.
+Once the cost estimate is prepared, the assistant director of Facilities Planning, Design and Construction will provide it to the AVPFSSP.
+It will then be reviewed by the Facilities Committee and forwarded for the proper approvals (e.g., president must approve if over $25,000).
+The appropriate university administrative unit or the requesting faculty or staff member are solely responsible for providing funding sufficient to meet identified costs associated with the renovation or conversion of existing space.
+Once all approvals are received, the project may proceed.

 The CRO will maintain all documentation of all actions regarding renovation requests.

-Even if there is no change in ownership, requestors seeking to change space function (e.g., lab converted to office space) must submit the completed Request for Renovation, New Space, or Change of Function form up through the appropriate and then to the CRO.
+Even if there is no change in ownership, requestors seeking to change the function of a space (e.g., lab converted to office space) must submit the completed Request for Renovation, New Space, or Change of Function form through the appropriate channels and then to the CRO.

-The CRO will present the request to the Provost for review and consideration.
+The CRO will present the request to the provost and VPAA for review and consideration.

-The CRO will notify the AVPFSS and will be responsible for maintaining written records and documentation of all changes.
+The CRO will notify the AVPFSSP and will be responsible for maintaining written records and documentation of all changes.

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Associate Vice President for Research and Federal Relations; co-senior reviewer of this PPS
+Associate Vice President for Research and Federal Relations; senior reviewer of this PPS